tldr-pages/tldr/pages/osx/dd.md

 `dd if={{file.iso}} of=/dev/{{usb_drive}}`

-- Clone a drive to another drive with 4MB block and ignore error:
+- Clone a drive to another drive with 4 MB block and ignore error:

 `dd if=/dev/{{source_drive}} of=/dev/{{dest_drive}} bs=4m conv=noerror`